 The Visual Studio isolated shell allows you to create stand-alone applications that can run side-by-side with other versions of Visual Studio.
 It is used primarily to host specialized tools that can use Visual Studio services but also have a customized appearance and branding.
 Visual Studio features and menu command groups can be easily turned on and off.
 Application titles, application icons, and splash screens are fully customizable.
 For a list of customizable features, see Customizing the Isolated Shell.

-To work with an isolated shell project, you must have installed the Visual Studio SDK from Microsoft Visual Studio 2013 SDK.
 To create an isolated shell application, start with a Visual Studio Shell Isolated project.
-This project contains everything that you need to develop and test your own isolated shell application.
-When you are ready to write the setup program that deploys your application, you must get the isolated shell redistributable package from Microsoft Visual Studio 2013 Shell (Isolated) Redistributable Package.
+This project, together with the Visual Studio SDK, contains everything that you need to develop and test your own isolated shell application.
+When you are ready to write the setup program that deploys your application, you must get the Visual Studio Shell (isolated mode) redistributable package.

 A Visual Studio isolated shell application has full access to Visual Studio services and supports special customization and branding.
 There are several ways you can customize an isolated shell application: